NiceRath/ansible-module-ascio/README.md

 ansible-galaxy install git+https://github.com/niceshops/ansible-module-ascio.git
 ```

-To allow connections using the API you need to add your **source Public-IPs to the allow-list** that you can find in your ASCIO account settings!
+To allow connections using the API you need to add your **source Public-IPs to the allow-list** which you can find in your ASCIO account settings!

 ----